 The staff psychologist reviews and conducts additional screening on inmates.
-The facility screening instrument provides that the facility will reassess the intake screening within 30 days of the inmate arriving at the center.
+The facility screening instrument provides that the facility will review either additional information or behavior within 30 days of the inmate arriving at the center to determine need to update screening instrument.
 The inmate tracking system contains all information in computerized inmate files.
 Information received during the screening process is confidential and only available to staff with a need to-know and never to other inmates.
-Staff and inmate interviews, a review of policy/documentation (including screening documents and inmate tracking system) and observations of the intake process confirmed compliance with this standard.
+Staff and inmate interviews, a review of Policy/documentation (including screening documents and inmate tracking system) and observations of the intake process confirmed compliance with this standard.